wellenvogel/avnav-history-plugin/Readme.md

 --------
 The plugin registers a [User App](https://www.wellenvogel.net/software/avnav/docs/userdoc/addonconfigpage.html?lang=en#h1:ConfigurationofUserApps) that provides a simple graphical display of the collected data using [d3.js](https://d3js.org/) - see screenshot.
-You can select the values to be displayed and that number of hours backwards from now you would like to see.
+You can select the values to be displayed and the number of hours backwards from now you would like to see.
 Additionally you can select the formatter to be used to display the values.
 There is a tooltip showing the current value once you hover/click near a curve.
-The implementation is some [html](index.html) and some java script code in [index.js](index.js) and [historychart.js](historychart.js).
+The implementation is some [html code](index.html) and some java script code in [index.js](index.js) and [historychart.js](historychart.js).

 Widget